 A article in The Guardian this morning tweaked a bit of a Kraftwerk binge.
 Revival of Trans Europe Express ‘key to EU’s carbon neutrality also reminded me of past train trips.
 Mostly in Europe but also a memorable one from Thunder Bay to Calgary after a stint of tree planting.
 There were half a dozen of us, many engaged in crafts or reading.
 I spent a lot of my time with a mutual crush (alas we both had a partner back home).
 It was really rather romantic.

 Also in the news were a few articles relating the (welcome) news that various governments policies towards the pandemic are finally beginning to relate to the actual science.
 A spring 2020 article on particle transmission stated “safe social distancing” should be thirteen feet.
-Indeed “twelve feet” is finally a guideline in the province of Ontario and is now being put forward in France.
+Indeed “twelve feet” is a suggested unmasked distance guideline in the province of Ontario and is now being put forward in France.
 The article also reminds us that good “home made non-medical” masks are only about 70% effective (properly fitted medical up to 95%).
 So distancing of six feet should be mandatory unless medical masks are worn.
 As they already should be in workplaces where staff cannot maintain distancing.

 Two incident over the last month have reinforced my views on free speech, end-to-end encrypted private messaging and hatred of bullies.
 Growing up as foreign-accented mouthy kid in prairie Canada, I saw a lot of the latter first-hand.